 Paralyzed by Planning.
-You see, shortly I'll be taking off for the
+You see, shortly I will be taking off for the

 east coast.
-I don't anticipate visiting a grocery store until
+I do not anticipate visiting a grocery store until

 February.
 Figuring out what I will want is one thing.
 The larger

 part of the problem however is storage.
-There's not much on a small
+There is not much on a small

 boat such as Seaweed.
 Most of my difficulty is a direct result of my

 want things "right" and that means that

 I try one thing, then another.
 All of that takes time.

 Outings over to Gulfport are a fun diversion.
 Skipper

 gets her nails done at Reef Dog Grooming in Gulfport.